RenderKit/ospray/doc/api.md

 render).

-Applications can query the world (axis-aligned) bounding box after the world has been commited.
+Applications can query the world (axis-aligned) bounding box after the world has been committed.
 To get this information, call

     OSPBounds ospGetBounds(OSPObject);